 - Use fresh ground coffee.
-The sooner you use it after it’s ground, the better!
+The sooner you use it after it’s ground, the better and weigh it accurately.

 - Pour a little water over the coffee grounds, just enough to cover the coffee, before you pour the rest of the water.
 Let it sit for about 30 seconds.
 This “blooming” technique gets rid of the excess CO2 in the coffee and makes it taste much better!

 - Use an unbleached filter, provided by Aeropress, or one of their specialty aluminium filters.

 - Use steady, even pressure when pressing the coffee out of the cylinder.